itmanager1341/fsg-talent-hub/docs/features/admin/COMPANIES.md

 **Q: What happens to a company's jobs if I deactivate them?**
 A: Jobs remain in the system but are marked as inactive/closed.
 They won't appear in job search.
 Jobs can be reactivated if the company is reactivated.

+**Q: What's the difference between Employer and Prospecting companies?**
+A: **Employer Companies** have registered users who signed up and created the company account.
+They can log in, post jobs, and use employer features. **Prospecting Companies** were created automatically when jobs were imported from external sources.
+They don't have registered users yet and are used for outreach and prospecting purposes.
+When a prospecting company signs up, they become an employer company.

+**Q: How does tier management work?**
+A: Admins can assign any tier (free, starter, standard, professional, enterprise) to any company directly from the companies page.
+This allows granting premium features without requiring payment.
+The tier dropdown in the Actions column lets you change a company's tier instantly.
+Changes take effect immediately and grant access to tier-specific features like resume database access and AI ranking.

+**Q: What happens when I change a company's tier?**
+A: The change takes effect immediately.
+The company gains access to all features available in the new tier.
+For example, upgrading to "professional" grants access to the resume database and AI ranking (100 rankings/day).
+Downgrading removes access to premium features.
+This does not affect any existing subscriptions or billing - it's an admin override.

+**Q: Can a prospecting company become an employer company?**
+A: Yes, when a user signs up and creates a company account that matches a prospecting company (by name), or when a user is manually linked to a prospecting company, it becomes an employer company.
+The company type is automatically determined by the presence of `company_users` records.

 ## Related Features

 - [Dashboard](./OVERVIEW.md) - Admin overview